 10.1 The Chairman stated during a recent meeting of the Senior Citizens Forum that she had attended, it had been remarked from someone who had visited hospital that there appeared to be a significant amount of waste created, such as the use of paper thermometers and the throwing away of crutches.
 In reply, Mona Vaidya advised that paper thermometers were accurate, inexpensive and bio-degradable.
 She acknowledged that some crutches were disposed of.
 Louise Proctor added that crutches were re-used where possible and some were given to other organisations, such as the Red Cross.

-10.2 A Member commented that some private hospitals were advertising private urgent care centres, which he felt could undermine the NHS.
-The Chairman replied that she had met with the architects of a private hospital and was impressed with what she saw and she felt there was scope for the NHS to learn from the private sector.
+10.2 A Member commented that some private urgent care centres, which he felt could ureplied that she had met with the architecimpressed with what she saw and she fel learn from the private sector. ndermine the NHS.
+The Chairman ts of a private hospital and was

 The Meeting ended at 6.05 pm.

+•

+СНА IRMAN: DATE